corymickelson/NoPoDoFo/guides/getting_started.md

 <mark>CMake does not always work on windows, WIP</mark>

 ## Windows
+Windows usage is still in testing, not all features may work.
 Installing NoPoDoFo with node-gyp.
  - Clone NoPoDoFo from git or npm
    -  `npm i -S nopodofo`